rfrost777/tools/README.md

 Usage:
 `python3 b64tool.py [-h] [--urlsafe] {dec,enc} <inputstring>`

+## ntlm_passwordspray.py
+A simple Password sprayer for NTLM (web-)endpoints.
+I used this to throw a company standard password at enumerated user accounts on a NTLM weblogin endpoint to where it sticks.
+Aka what users did not change their default credentials as they were told to do...
+You _could_ use hydra for this, but this way I had more control over the process, as hydra tends to make alot of noise.
+*TODO* Switch from getopt to argparse for a less redundant options handling?

+Usage:
+`ntlm_passwordspray.py -u <enumerated_userfile> -f <fqdn> -p <std_password> -a <attackurl>`

 ## get_exports.py / proxy.c
 Rips the export table from a WINDOWS DLL and dumps it to a file.
 Used for WINDOWS PrivEsc via